 - The front door (No.4) is firmly closed at 9:00am, 3:25 and 4:00pm. - The gate and door at No. 6 is checked and closed at 9:15. - Members of staff on door duty are vigilant at all times.
 Staff should not hold conversations with parents. - Registers are taken at morning and afternoon sessions, and all staff are made aware of absent children.
-IF a child goes home early due to sickness, all staff must be made aware.

-• Any unauthorized absence is followed up by the school, and concerns reported to the Local Authority.
+If a child goes home early due to sickness, all staff must be made aware. - A rolling 'Sleep/awake register' is taken daily in the afternoons in Acorns nursery so that staff are always aware of where children are located. - Any unauthorized absence is followed up by the school, and concerns reported to the Local Authority.